PhoenixChee/probation_ws/src/probation_task/my-solution.md

 ```

 ## 4. Go straight the Gate
-Once the vehicle is centered, it moves forward.
-I added a 10-second delay to avoid missing the gate:
+I initially decided to have the vehicle simulataneously positioning itself and moving forward.
+However, I faced an issue where it can sometimes miss due to the bounding box detection affecting the lateral movements of the vehicle when it is too close to the gate.
+Hence, I added a 10-second delay to properly center the vehicle and avoid missing the gate.
+Once the vehicle is centered, it then moves forward.

 ```python
 if self.current_heading is not None and self.current_depth is not None: